srad/Greenhouse-/README.md

 # Greenhouse++

+An Web App in implemented in Vue can provide an web-based UI for this project, see: https://github.com/srad/GreenhousePlusPlus.App

 This project was developed as part the the course __System Engineering Meets Life Sciences__ at the Goethe University Frankfurt.

 The goal of the course was to design a system which combines System Engineering practices with Cognitive Systems to make predictions about system with uncertain behavior/probability distributions.